-Refer to the illustration on the next page.
+Refer to the illustration.
 For scraping, the machine should be operated in the forward direction.
 First, position the boom retracted and down.
 Next tilt the bucket cutting edge forward at a slight angle.
 Then travel slowly forward.
 With the bucket in this position, material can flow over the cutting edge and collect inside the bucket.